 SPEA-L 568 Management of Local Government Services (3 cr.)
-This course is intended to familiarize students with the basic practices, vocabulary and values of professional municipal service delivery through readings, cases, field visits, guest speakers, discussions, and written and oral exercises.
+This course covers the professional management of core municipal services.
+It is intended to prepare administrative generalists with the knowledge and skills needed to oversee program managers responsible for the delivery of those services through readings, case studies, field visits, guest practitioners, discussions, written assignments, and group presentations.